Kidzantso/LinkedIn_post_using_telegram/README.md

 # 🤖 LinkedIn Posts from GitHub with n8n

-This n8n workflow automates the process of extracting content from a `README.md` file in a GitHub repository and sending it to Telegram — perfect for previewing or preparing LinkedIn posts.
+This n8n workflows automates the process of extracting content from a `README.md` file in a GitHub repository and sending it to Telegram — perfect for previewing or preparing LinkedIn posts.

 ## 🚀 Features

 - 📂 Fetches a Markdown file (e.g., `README.md`) from a GitHub repo you choose
 - 🧾 Extracts and parses the file content
-- 🧠 (Optional) Sends the content to an AI model for summarization or formatting
+- 🧠 Sends the content to an AI model for summarization or formatting
 - 💬 Sends the final message to your personal Telegram account

 ## 🧱 Workflow Structure